Description of SSURGO Database

 - Soil Data Access -- Soil Data Access is the name of a suite of web services and applications whose purpose is to meet requirements for requesting and delivering soil survey spatial and tabular data, that are not being met by the current Web Soil Survey and Geospatial Data Gateway websites.

-- The national collection of SSURGO data can be obtained by contacting the USDA-NRCS National Geospatial Center of Excellence (NGCE) representative, Rosemary Rivera (email@example.com) or by phoning (817) 509-3371.
+- The entire national collection of over 3,000 SSURGO datasets can be obtained by contacting the USDA-NRCS National Geospatial Center of Excellence (NGCE) representative, Rosemary Rivera (firstname.lastname@example.org) or by phoning (817) 509-3371.

 SSURGO data is available for free by download.
 Depending on file size, the data is also available on CD-ROM or DVD.
 The cost for single CD-ROM is $50, and the cost for a single DVD disk is $100.